emjohn612/movie-project/README.md

 ## Authors

-Eric Johnston - Udacity student
-The Udacity Team
+Eric Johnston(A Udacity student) and The Udacity Team